elvessousa/sobrio-site/content/vim.md

 To use it, follow these steps:

-1. Copy the `colors/sobrio.vim` file to your NVIM colors directory, usually `~/.vim/nvim/colors/`
+1. Copy the `colors/sobrio.vim` file to your VIM colors directory, usually `~/.vim/colors/`
 2. Set the color scheme: `:colorscheme sobrio`.
 3. ???
 4. Profit!